Presented in partnership with Public Transport Victoria, Yarra Trams and Creative Victoria

 The legacy tram this year honours Beruk (William Barak) (Wurundjeri Woi-wurrung) and features a work from 1897 called Corroborree (Women in possum skin cloaks).
 This is a significant painting, which was returned to Victoria after being purchased from Sotheby's Auction house in 2022 by Wurundjeri Woi Wurrung Cultural Heritage Corporation, with support of the Victorian State Government.

-The remaining five trams' artists will be announced soon.
-Working across mediums and eras, they each present overlapping layers of embodied knowledge and country and sharing the strong art histories of First Peoples in Victoria.
-For 12 months, they’ll traverse the city streets, as testaments to the power of their expression.
+Working across mediums and eras, they each present overlapping layers of culture and country in the lived experience of First Nations women.
+For 12 months, they’ll traverse the city streets as testaments to the power of their expression.

 Curatorial Collective 2025